What Not To Write About In A College Application Essay

 AN INFLUENTIAL PERSON OR PLACE

-Unless your student is given a specific prompt to discuss their hero or an influential person or place, it’s usually best not to head in this direction.
+Unless your student is given a specific prompt to discuss their hero, an influential person, or a place, it’s usually best not to head in this direction.
 The issue is that talking about people and locations takes the focus off the student.

 Even if students spend time talking about why or how the person or place impacted them, they have to dedicate space to describing the person or location.
 As a result, they miss out on opportunities to focus on what matters to the admissions committee: the student!
-So, it’s usually best to go in another direction if the prompt doesn’t make this approach necessary.
+So, it’s usually best to go in another direction if the prompt doesn’t require this approach.

 FRAMING A BAD GRADE AS A CHALLENGE